strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.0.1 =
+* Fixed some warnings and fatal errors if site is run with an empty or invalid API key.

 = 1.0 =
 * Admitting that we're officially released with a 1.0 version. :)
 * Now using Mailchimp v2.0 API.